flux-framework/flux-core/doc/man1/flux-start.rst

 .. option:: --test-exit-mode=MODE

    Set the mode for the exit timeout.
-If set to ``leader``, the exit timeout is only triggered upon exit of the leader broker, and the flux-start exit code is that of the leader broker.
-If set to ``any``, the exit timeout is triggered upon exit of any broker, and the flux-start exit code is the highest exit code of all brokers.
+If set to ``leader``, the exit timeout is only triggered upon exit of the leader broker, and the :program:`flux start` exit code is that of the leader broker.
+If set to ``any``, the exit timeout is triggered upon exit of any broker, and the :program:`flux start` exit code is the highest exit code of all brokers.
    Default: ``any``.

 .. option:: --test-start-mode=MODE